255 Oppavia

-Oppavia (minor planet designation: 255 Oppavia) is a sizeable Main belt asteroid.
+255 Oppavia is a sizeable Main belt asteroid.
 It was discovered by Austrian astronomer Johann Palisa on 31 March 1886 in Vienna and was named after Opava, a town in the Czech Republic, then part of Austria-Hungary, where Palisa was born.
 It is orbiting the Sun at a distance of 2.75 AU with an orbital eccentricity (ovalness) of 0.077 and a period of 1662.1 days.
 The orbital plane is inclined by an angle of 9.47° to the plane of the ecliptic.

 Photometric observations made during 2013 indicate a synodic rotation period of 19.499±0.001 hours with an amplitude of 0.16 in magnitude.
 The unusual light curve shows three uneven minima and maxima per cycle.
 In 1995, 255 Oppavia was suggested as a peripheral member of the now defunct Ceres asteroid family, but was found to be an unrelated interloper on the basis of its non-matching spectral type.
 It classified as a dark X-type asteroid in the Tholen taxonomy.